jam9151/PVC/pvcV1.4/README.txt

 Product View Compendium(10/28/2022)
-Created by Jesse McNary and Joel Duggins.
+Created by Jesse McNary.
 With help from Christopher Moore.

 	The Product View Compendium or PVC for short is a tool to aid purchasers during item pursuit.
 The idea behind the
 project was to create a system that allowed purchasers to be able to show venue employees important item information to help find items faster and with ease.